 “Unfortunately we have the worst scenario,” he said.

+The setback marked the second time rescuers were driven back by the buildup of dangerous methane and carbon monoxide.
 The buildup of combustible methane is often cited as a cause of mine explosions.

 “You don’t want to drill into that area while you have a mine rescue team underground because you get into explosive mixtures and cause more problems than what you need,” said Chris Adkins, chief operating officer for Massey.